-I enjoy meeting readers of my blogs, books and magazine stories, which is why I sponsor the free—there’s even door prizes—Cameras and Coffee meet-ups in the Denver Metro area.
-Check blog posts for the next event.
-I also get questions about my photography and this blog and to answer them I’ve provided this FAQ, which I plan to add to when presented with general interest questions:
+I enjoy meeting readers of my blogs, books and magazine stories, which is why I sponsor the free Cameras and Coffee meet-ups in the Denver Metro area.
+Check my blog posts for information about when and where the next event will be.
+I also get questions about my photography and this blog, and to answer them I’ve provided this FAQ, which I plan to add to when presented with any new general interest questions:

 - How do you pronounce your name?

 It’s FA-RACE.
 Don’t try to get fancy and add accents and stuff.
 Think about how I like cars and used to do some racing (still would like to) and you’ll remember it.